Dizerner

 2Pe_1:4 Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust.

-None of those verses say that we obtain His Glory.
+Agree-there are many false doctrines-None of those verses say what we obtain His Glory.
 He is King of Kings and Lord of Lord.
 We have no such glory.
 We will never cease to be servants.

 We share in His accomplishments to lesser degree than His rightful position deserves.